rng-guy/NFSMWBartender/README.txt

 In the interest of code transparency, however, consider linking to Bartender's GitHub repository (https://github.com/rng-guy/NFSMWBartender) somewhere in your mod's documentation (e.g. README).

-Finally, Bartender would not have seen the light of day without
+Finally, Bartender wouldn't have seen the light of day without
  • DarkByte, for Cheat Engine;
  • rx, for encouraging me to try .asi modding;
  • nlgxzef, for the Most Wanted debug symbols;